GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 called the Events table, that rolled context due to this state changing, with or without other states changing too.

-The search box in the top-right corner of the state table filters the state tree in real-time as you type.
-Only the state containing the search text string will be shown.
+The **Filter API-states...** field in the top-right corner of the state table filters the state tree in real-time as you type.
+Only the state containing the filter text string will be shown.

 **NOTE**: Selecting an event in this list will select the same event in the other Event windows.